topmonks/Calamar-Web3-Grants-Program/applications/Calamar.md

 ### Project Details

-Calamar explorer will allow users to search and display vairous items and statistics.
+Calamar explorer will allow users to search and display various items and statistics.

 The plan is to have at least these features implemented: